 Munich’s dynamic startup scene is rivalled by only Berlin.
 Its vibrancy and health is built on the foundation of a tight-knit ecosystem that nicely links startups with universities, research institutes, local government, investors and established companies including the many corporate giants based in the area.

 A 2018 PwC study showed 96% of the startups based in Munich rate the regional startup ecosystem in and around the city as good to very good.
 The city’s digital infrastructure and opportunities to collaborate with established companies, many of whom financially support the Munich startup scene and individual companies, are the two most positive factors highlighted by startup founders themselves.
 While there has been no update to that particular report since and a general drop-off in good data sources, an impact of the pandemic, there have been no major changes

 A report by Startup Genome “Global Startup Ecosystem Report (GSER) – Succeeding in the New Era of Technology” values Munich’s startup ecosystem at $4.5 billion and rates Munich as a world leader for young technology companies in the fields of:

 Munich’s Department of Labour and Economic Development, in partnership with the Chamber for Industry and Commerce for Munich and Upper-Bavaria have been running the Munich Business Startup Office (MEB) for over 20 years now.
 The office offers a valuable foundational resource for startup founders, providing information, education and coaching through materials available online, weekly events and over 1000 consulting sessions a year.

 Germany is Europe’s largest software development market and Munich is Germany’s largest local economy.
-Which inevitably means there is huge demand for software development engineers and B2B services from the region’s private sector, spanning startups, SMEs and corporates.
+This inevitably means there is a huge demand for software developers and other IT specialists.
 And the demand to supply disbalance for software developers and IT specialists is well publicised.

 An article in Handelsblatt outlines the severity of the situation: